ranaldsgift/jellyfin-plugin-custom-tabs/README.md

 	</a>
 </p>

+## Development Update - 20th August 2025

+Hey all!
+Things are changing with my plugins are more and more people start to use them and report issues.
+In order to make it easier for me to manage I'm splitting bugs and features into different areas.
+For feature requests please head over to <a href="https://features.iamparadox.dev/">https://features.iamparadox.dev/</a> where you'll be able to signin with GitHub and make a feature request.
+For bugs please report them on the relevant GitHub repo and they will be added to the <a href="https://github.com/users/IAmParadox27/projects/1/views/1">project board</a> when I've seen them.
+I've found myself struggling to know when issues are made and such recently so I'm also planning to create a system that will monitor a particular view for new issues that come up and send me a notification which should hopefully allow me to keep more up to date and act faster on various issues.

+As with a lot of devs, I am very momentum based in my personal life coding and there are often times when these projects may appear dormant, I assure you now that I don't plan to let these projects go stale for a long time, there just might be times where there isn't an update or response for a couple weeks, but I'll try to keep that better than it has been.
+With all new releases to Jellyfin I will be updating as soon as possible, I have already made a start on 10.11.0 and will release an update to my plugins hopefully not long after that version is officially released!

 ## Introduction
 Custom Tabs is a Jellyfin plugin which allows users to add custom tabs to the horizontal bar at the top of the web client.
 A common use for this it to add a "Requests" tab.